Iberdrola to file new takeover plan for UIL in Connecticut

-MADRID (Reuters) - Spanish power group Iberdrola (IBE.MC) will set out a new proposal for its $3 billion takeover of U.S. firm UIL Holdings UIL.N, the two companies said on Tuesday, as they seek to address objections raised by a Connecticut antitrust watchdog.
+MADRID, July 7 (Reuters) - Spanish power group Iberdrola will set out a new proposal for its $3 billion takeover of U.S. firm UIL Holdings, the two companies said on Tuesday, as they seek to address objections raised by a Connecticut antitrust watchdog.

 The energy companies said in a letter to Connecticut’s utilities regulator, filed with the Securities and Exchange Commission, that they would withdraw the pending application and submit a new one in the U.S. state by the end of the month.